UCSD-E4E/acoustic-multiclass-training/documentation/aws_setup.md

 This setup script will
 1. Update the machine
 2. Install miniconda, check it's sha checksum, and create the asid environment
+3. Install aws-cli and s3 file system
+4. Configure aws setup so you can enter access keys

 ## Manual setup

 Below are the instructions for manual setup if you need to reference them.

 ### EC2 setup

 Before starting anything, run `sudo apt update -y` followed by `sudo apt upgrade -y` to ensure that apt's repository cache is up to date.

 Install the aws tools using the command: `sudo apt install awscli s3fs`.

+## IAM roles

+Open up your SSH session and run the command `aws configure`.
+Paste in the access key from this user and the secret access key.
+The region and output format can be left blank.

+Alternatively, you can make an IAM role to have AmazonS3FullAccess and assign it to the EC2 instance, but I kept getting permission denied errors.

 ### Mounting S3 in EC2